 “We were planning on visiting my mother and grandmother in Queensland three weeks after the birth,” says Gemma.
-“Obviously, we had to cancel the trip, so they're missing out on meeting Indiana as a newborn.
-I know my mum is pretty upset, as are all our family.
-Craig’s family live in Western Australia, so it’s the same for them too.
-We do feel very sad about it, but you've just got to get on with things.”
+“Obviously, we had to cancel the trip, so they missed out on meeting Indiana as a newborn.
+I know my mum was pretty upset, as were all our family.
+Craig’s family live in Western Australia, so it was the same for them too.
+We did feel very sad about it, but you've just got to get on with things.”

 On the bright side

-Fortunately, while they may not have access to hands-on help from loved ones, the couple feel well taken care of in terms of medical advice and support.
+Fortunately, while they may not have access to hands-on help from loved ones, the couple felt well taken care of in terms of medical advice and support.

-“We've got the maternal health nurse on call, which is great,” says Gemma.
-“She can’t come around unfortunately, which isn’t ideal, but she’s only a call away if we have any questions.
-If it’s something tricky to describe, like a rash, I take a photo and text it to her.
-She also checks in regularly with me about my mental health.”
+“We had the maternal health nurse on call, which was great,” says Gemma.
+“She couldn't come around unfortunately, which wasn't ideal, but she was only ever a call away if we had any questions.
+If it was something tricky to describe, like a rash, I'd take a photo and text it to her.
+She also checked in regularly with me about my mental health.”

-As the pair are used to their family living interstate, they describe themselves as “pretty independent”, which they feel is definitely a good thing right now.
-They’re also fully embracing the fact that the pandemic is affording them extra time spent together as a family – a massive silver lining in their eyes.
+As the pair are used to their family living interstate, they describe themselves as “pretty independent”, which has turned out to be a good thing.
+They also fully embracing the fact that the pandemic is affording them extra time spent together as a family – a massive silver lining in their eyes.

-“Instead of me having to go back to work after only two weeks parental leave, I'm working from home, so there's definitely an upside to the situation,” says Craig.
-“There's just no way I'd be able to spend this amount of time with Indiana and Gemma under usual circumstances.”
+After Indiana was born, instead of me having to go back to work after only two weeks parental leave, I was able to work from home, so there was definitely an upside to the situation,” says Craig.
+“There's just no way I'd have been able to spend the same amount of time with Indiana and Gemma under usual circumstances.”

-“The fact that we’re all at home together is pretty amazing,” agrees Gemma.
-“We’re focusing on the positives, on the fact that we get this extra time together.
+“The fact that we were all at home together for so much time was pretty amazing,” agrees Gemma.
+“We really try to focus on the positives, on the fact that we got that extra time together – same goes for when we're in lockdown.
 But we can’t wait to take her to meet our families as soon as we can.”

 This content is proudly funded by one of Beyond Blue’s Major Partners, Future Generation Global Investment Company.